How to Introduce Your New Dog to Your Kids

 Before your dog comes home, carve out a spot in the house that’s just for them.
 It could be a crate opens in a new tabor a quiet corner of a room with a dog bed.
 Tell the kids that area is off-limits to them.
 (And folks, it’s off limits to you too.)
 Your dog will need to know that there’s a place they can always go when they need some alone time.
 We can all relate.

 Chances are, your kids are going to be very excited to meet your new pup.
 Your dog, however, may be feeling nervous or overwhelmed.
-“To start, have your dog on a leashopens in a new tab and bring them into one room of the home,” recommends Valerie Peck, a certified trainer with the Humane Society for Southwest Washington.
+“To start, have your dog on a leash and bring them into one room of the home,” recommends Valerie Peck, a certified dog trainer.
 “Let your dog explore the area slowly.
 Instead of your kids running up to the dog, wait until your dog chooses to approach them.
 If you have a baby, you can let the dog sniff some of the baby’s items to get them used to their scent.”
 While everyone is checking each other out, try to keep the vibe mellow.
 “If anyone starts getting wound up, it’s time to take a break.
 I also strongly recommend familiarizing yourself with dog body language.
 Understanding how your dog is reacting will help you make decisions about how to manage the introduction.”

 This is pretty important stuff, but if you nail the intro, your kiddo and pup will be inseparable in no time.